dita-ot/docs/reference/markdown/Markdown-DITA-syntax.md

 </task>
 ```

 The other way to use specialization types is by defining a [schema] for the document.
-See [built-in schemas].

 ## Sections